Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Development of phenomenology

 All the aforementioned issues motivate new measurements, as well as the search for alternative and complementary sources of information about GPDs.
 The community is eagerly awaiting the electron-ion collider (EIC) being constructed at BNL~\cite{AbdulKhalek:2021gbh}, the electron-ion collider EicC designed at HIAF, China~\cite{Anderle:2021wcy}, and an anticipated upgrade of JLab~\cite{Accardi:2023chb}.
 The prospects for these new machines are discussed in Sec.~\ref{sec:new_experiments}.
 From the point of view of GPD phenomenology, it is important to note that each of them will cover a complementary kinematic domain (with some very welcome overlap), which is important for mapping CFFs across the full kinematic range.
 Such mapping is important \textit{per se} for the extraction of GPDs, but also because a good knowledge of CFFs over the entire domain of $\xi$ is needed in analyses employing dispersion relations.
 Another class of experiments utilizes hadron-hadron collisions, where GPDs are probed in an unprecedented low-$x_B$ domain via UPCs (see Sec.~\ref{Sub_sec_UPC} for more details).

-GPDs can, of course, be accessed in processes other than DVCS.
-Each of these processes probes GPDs in a unique way, meaning that a simultaneous analysis of multiple processes can help distinguish between contributions from various types of GPDs, as well as from gluons and different quark flavors.
-The best example is DVMP, where the produced mesons act as filters for the types of active partons.
+{Equally important is the access to different and independent observables (also for processes other than DVCS), which involve different coefficient functions and thus provide complementary constraints on the underlying GPDs.
+The simultaneous analysis of such observables is crucial for reducing model dependence and achieving a reliable global extraction of GPDs.} The best example is DVMP, where the produced mesons act as filters for the types of active partons.
 Recently, a global fit has for the first time enabled the systematic extraction of GPDs from combined DVMP and DVCS data at NLO accuracy~\cite{Cuic:2023mki}.
 Exclusive photoproduction of heavy vector mesons, on the other hand, provides a clean probe of gluons.
 Data for both processes already exist, but their interpretation within the GPD framework is more challenging than in the case of DVCS.
 Specifically, for light mesons, factorization is proven only for longitudinally polarized virtual photons~\cite{Collins:1996fb}.
 Additionally, describing meson formation requires non-perturbative distribution amplitudes, introducing another source of uncertainty in the phenomenology of this process.
 For heavy mesons, NLO calculations are known to lack stability at high energies.
-A recent attempt to address this problem includes resumming soft gluon contributions using the so-called high-energy factorization~\cite{Flett:2024htj}.
-Another interesting GPD-sensitive process, for which data have only recently become available~\cite{CLAS:2021lky}, is TCS.
-This process can be interpreted rather straightforwardly, at a difficulty level similar to DVCS.
-In fact, DVCS and TCS share many similarities, and their amplitudes are connected, making them an ideal case for a combined study~\cite{Grocholski:2019pqj}.
+A recent attempt to address this problem includes resumming soft gluon contributions using the so-called high-energy factorization~\cite{Flett:2024htj}. {For TCS, where experimental data have recently become available~\cite{CLAS:2021lky}, phenomenological analyses are exploiting its complementarity with DVCS for combined global studies~\cite{Grocholski:2019pqj}.}